 The VQEG group thanks 3D@Home for their request for a liaison relationship between VQEG and 3D@Home.

 VQEG is driving several research areas around 3D and related 3D technologies.
-The group is also active in many projects aiming at the development and validation of objective quality metrics and to other research topics related to quality assessment of stereo video.
+The group is also active in many projects aiming at the development and validation of objective quality metrics and other research topics related to quality assessment of stereo video.

-One of the main efforts VQEG is also to define proper subjective testing methodologies around how evaluation the image quality of stereo images.
+One of the main efforts of VQEG is to define proper subjective testing methodologies around how proper evaluation the image quality of stereo images can be accomplished.
 VQEG also realizes that the experience of the consumer goes beyond the aspect of quality but extends into the senses and physical factors.
 This body is interested in learning from and contributing to the research and findings that 3D@Home are able to produce.

-For this reason VQEG is approving the liaison relationship between VQEG and 3D@Home.
+For this reason VQEG is happy to approve the liaison relationship between VQEG and 3D@Home.

-One of the current projects where VQEG is immediate work is around the understanding the effects of cross-talk to the consumers experience.
-We are more than willing to share these results with 3D@Home once they are completed and would appreciate any support from a materials or experimental design to make this process more robust or successful.
+One of the current projects where VQEG has immediate interest is around the understanding of the effects of cross-talk on the consumer's experience.
+We are more than willing to share these results with 3D@Home once they are completed.
+VQEG would appreciate any support such as materials or experimental design suggestions to make this process more robust or successful.

-We support the liaison relationship to 3D@Home and has agreed to the appointment of experts (Philip Corriveau) as Liaison persons to 3D@Home and VQEG.
+VQEG supports the liaison relationship to 3D@Home and has agreed to the appointment of Philip Corriveau as Liaison person to 3D@Home and VQEG.

 The following is the contact from VQEG to 3D@Home: